My dog is losing weight and I don't understand why?

 Weight loss in dogs may be associated with many normal and abnormal conditions.

-"Weight loss is considered to be clinically significant when it exceeds ten percent of the normal body weight."
+"Weight loss is considered to be clinically significant when it exceeds 10% of the normal body weight."

-Weight loss is considered to be clinically significant when it exceeds ten percent of the normal body weight and when it is not associated with fluid loss or dehydration.
-For example, a healthy Golden retriever weighing a breed-normal seventy pounds would have to lose over seven pounds before the weight loss would be considered clinically significant.
+Weight loss is considered to be clinically significant when it exceeds 10% of the normal body weight and when it is not associated with fluid loss or dehydration.
+For example, a healthy Golden Retriever weighing a breed-normal seventy pounds would have to lose over seven pounds before the weight loss would be considered clinically significant.
 Changes in diet, environment, or stress levels, including the addition of new pets, may lead to weight loss that is rarely permanent or significant.

 Weight loss is the result of insufficient caloric intake relative to the body's requirement.
 This may be caused by:

-- Insufficient quantity of food intake associated with anorexia, swallowing disorders or regurgitation
+- insufficient quantity of food intake associated with anorexia (lack of appetite), swallowing disorders, or regurgitation.

 What other signs should I look for?